jaalto/project--shell-script-performance-and-portability/README.md

     let i++          # Bash, Ksh
 ```

-- There is no performance difference between a
+- There is no performance
+  difference between a
   regular while loop and a
   [process substitution](https://www.gnu.org/software/bash/manual/html_node/Process-Substitution.html)
   loop.
 However, the latter is more general,
   as any variable set during the loop will
   persist after *and* there is no need to clean
   up temporary files like in POSIX (1) solution.
+  The POSIX (1) loop is marginally faster but
+  the speed gain is lost by the extra `rm` command.
   See [code](./bin/t-command-output-vs-process-substitution.sh).

 ```